LeHan-ZJU/GC-UDAP/README.md

 ## 📖 Description
 To extend the model to the simulated scenario of unlabeled data, we propose a keypoint prediction method based on weakly supervised domain transfer.
-1. A contrastive learning framework based on Transformer was constructed for pre-training, and the Source (providing Keypoints label) and Target (providing Center label) data features were learned.
+1. A contrastive learning framework based on Transformer was constructed for pre-training, and the Source (providing Keypoints label) and Target (without annotations) data features were learned.

 2. The initial pseudo-labels were filtered from the Target data based on graph contrastive learning.